darribas/WooWii/_notes/01-intro.md

 ### Requirements

-You will need several tools to be installed on your machine to follow along the workshop along with your laptop.
+You will need several tools to be installed on your machine to follow the workshop along with your laptop.
 Head over to the [Requirements](../requirements.html) page to see how to install them if you haven't yet.

 ### Outcomes